thenexthub/Codira/docs/archive/ObjectInitialization.rst

 =====================

-.. warning:: This document is incomplete and not up-to-date; it currently describes the initialization model from Swift 1.0.
+.. warning:: This document is incomplete and not up-to-date; it currently describes the initialization model from Codira 1.0.

 .. contents::